RexBas90/UFOs/README.md

 ![El Cajon Filter](Resources/elcajonFilter.PNG)

-And then finally, if a user wanted to confirm a suspicion that they say a UFO near them on a particular day, they can confound their story by searching for sightings for that day.
+And then finally, if a user wanted to confirm a suspicion that they saw a UFO near them on a particular day, they can attempt to corroborate their story by searching for sightings for that day.
 Say this same user who lives near El Cajon, CA thought they saw a UFO on 1/4/2010 can search for that by entering that date in the "Enter Date" field:

 ![1/4/2010 Filter](Resources/dateFilter.PNG)